JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 # Julia's Google Season of Docs Projects

 Below are the projects which have been proposed for Google Season of Docs.
+If you have questions about potential projects, the first point of contact would be the mentor(s) listed on the project.
+If you are unable to get ahold of the potential mentor(s), you should email `jsoc@julialang.org` and CC `logan@julialang.org`.

+We at the Julia Language are committed to making the application process and participation in GSoD with Julia accessible to everyone.
+If you have questions or requests, please do reach out and we will do our best to accomodate you.

 ## Differential Equations